zief0002/musings/docs/04-kde.md

 ## Loading Packages and Importing the Data

-To begin, we will load three packages that we will use in this analysis.
+To begin, we will load two packages that we will use in this analysis.

 ```r